One may say truly, I think, that personal religious experience has its root and center in mystical states of consciousness.

 The Core of Mystical Experience

-James identified four characteristics of all mystical experiences:
+James delineated four hallmarks of mystical experiences:

 Introvertive and Extrovertive Unity